Tomato Rice Recipe (South Indian Thakkali Sadam)

 10. Add the following list of ground spices:

-*TIP: If you are averse to spicy foods, you can adjust the heat level by dropping the ginger-garlic paste to 1 teaspoon and using only ¼ teaspoon each of chili powder and black pepper.
+Tip: If you are averse to spicy foods, you can adjust the heat level by using only ¼ teaspoon each of chilli powder and black pepper.
+You could also add ½ teaspoon of Sambar Masala for a more robust taste and flavor.

 11. Stir well to coat the tomatoes in the spices and sauté.